bukovyn/CentOS-7-Server/README.md

 </p>
 <p align="center"><i>Finally, make sure your IPv4 configuration is set to automatic and "Automatically connect" is checked, finish with "OK"</i></p>

-After we exit the `nmtui` interface, lets restart our network by running `service network restart`.
+After we exit the `nmtui` interface, lets restart the network by running `service network restart`.

 Now the server will get IP address from [DHCP](https://en.wikipedia.org/wiki/Dynamic_Host_Configuration_Protocol).
 Verify your IP by running `ip addr` on the command line.
 Furthermore, we can check if we have an active connection by pinging Google: